hraban/YABFD/README.txt

 ==Banning==

+  YABFD's output can be stored by using "printers".
+The example configuration file details which printers exist and how to use them.
+  You can combine several printers, or use none at all, if you wish.

-  For now YABFD can only output blacklists as a newline seperated list of IP addresses.
+  For example, YABFD can output blacklists as a newline seperated list of IP addresses.
 Some programs can deal with this, some can not.
 The TCP wrapper service, for example, can.
 You can use the list by putting this in your /etc/hosts.deny: